barrettinfotech/trumpet-rep-sheets/lesson-notes/alexah14.md

 ## Lesson Notes

+## week 12

+Good job on your whirlwind proficiency adventure today, Alexa.
+Your range, tone, articulation and knowledge of scales are NOTABLY better these days!

+Work on Bordogni Transposition etude #1, and pick out a new etude (are there any by female composers?)

 ### Week 3

 brainstorming for recital rep

 1. songs by F. Price or M. Bonds from the anthology--theme might be visual things represented in music
 2. A Crab,,
 3. Preussen, 2nd sonata (piccolo trumpet)